 Furthermore, new policies cover medical, cancellation and curtailment expenses related to COVID-19.
 However, these expenses are not covered if there is an FCDO https://www.gov.uk/foreign-travel-advice travel warning for Coronavirus for the country or area you are travelling to.

 There’s one caveat though that didn’t exist when I was with them.
 True Traveller Insurance is only available to residents of the UK, Guernsey, Isle of Man and Jersey.
 This changed after UK left the European Union, as before it was available to most of the EU citizens.
+This has changed and True Traveller can now insure both UK and European nationals!
 Also, they do not cover people over the age of 65.

 I’ve been with SafetyWing for almost two years now and I’m thoroughly enjoying it.
 They call themselves the “insurance for nomads by nomads” and it’s true!
 I love how they operate and how easy it is to sign up and renew the policy.